GSA/automate.fedramp.gov/content/documentation/poam/4-poam-template-to-oscal-mapping.md

 All evidence collected must be attached (by relative URI path or embedded Base64) as a resource in the back-matter.
 See the [*Citations and Attachments in OSCAL Files*](/documentation/general-concepts/oscal-citations-and-attachments/) section for more information.

-Evidence must have the FedRAMP extension \"type\" with the value set to
+Evidence must have the FedRAMP extension `type` with the value set to `evidence`.
-\"evidence\".

 Additional type fields may also be added with values such as plan, policy, or image.
 This adds clarity and can ensure specific tables are